Evelyn Ryan, Yourlifelifter

 First, we are all born with the inalienable human rights to pursue life, liberty and happiness.
 No one was born with the right or entitlement to prevent us from using our free will to act on these rights and become our authentic selves just as our founding fathers agreed to in the Bill of Rights and the Constitution and its amendments.
 And so while abusers can try to sabotage our lives and manipulate our power from us, they can never take away our right to freely pursue life, liberty and happiness.
 There is also now a collective movement in world-wide healing that supports this vehemently.
 Read more on Facebook and the power of healing.

 However, other more “interpersonal” rights we earn as we mature and grow.
-For example, respect is earned through our experiences and the knowledge and abilities we acquire and our successes and mistakes that cause us to think about, change, and develop our internal beliefs and strengthen our character.
+For example, respect is earned through our experiences and the knowledge and abilities we acquire and our successes and mistakes that cause us to think about, change, and develop our internal beliefs, turn pain into wisdom, and strengthen our character.
 Credibility and trust are also earned.
 We are not born credible or trustworthy.
 The rights to be believed and trusted we work for by demonstrating our trustworthiness to others and they to us.

 This is how we develop integrity of character.
 Abusers can temporarily try to interfere with our lives but they cannot prevent us from creating our own unique personal truth and character or make us become someone we are not “designed” to be.
 They cannot take away our emotional resilience and our drive which are key components to developing integrity of character.
 Notably, after abuse and trauma, the brain can rewire and heal.
 Abuse survivors, can unlearn faulty pain-based thinking and replace it with joy-based thinking they come to learn they are worthy of and have the complete right and authority to pursue.